 A report tomorrow may show that sales of existing properties rose to a 4.51 million annual pace from a 4.37 million pace in June, economists predicted.
 A release on Aug.
 23 will show new house purchases climbed to a 365,000 annual rate in July from a 350,000 pace in June, according to the median forecast of economists surveyed by Bloomberg.

 On Aug.
-24, a Commerce Department report may show that durable-goods orders rose 2.5 percent, the most this year, economists projected.
+24, a Commerce Department report will show that durable-goods orders rose 2.5 percent, the most this year, economists projected.